Senegal

 The Fall Enrichment Program begins with travel to the city of Thiès, which is participants’ first introduction to an urban environment in Senegal.
 They explore the market, visit local community organizations, and spend a few days with their first Senegalese homestay families!
 From there, the group heads further north, to the village of Mouit.
 Staying at the nature reserve’s guesthouse, participants have the opportunity to learn about the environmental preservation efforts from the local park rangers, to join the rangers on bird-counting walks, and to plant mangrove tree nurseries.
 Furthermore, they are welcomed by a local family for meals and - not to forget! - tea-time.
 Just a short drive from Mouit, the former capital city of Saint Louis is the group’s next short urban immersion, where they have the opportunity to explore the city’s history and vibrant art scene.

-From there, the group travels back south, to a small village just outside of Thiès.
+From there, the group travels back south, to a small village just outside of Thiès, where locals eagerly await the group in the village of Ndioukhane.
 Ndioukhane has a thriving culture that provides an opportunity to gain insights into the structures of local governance, rural life, and rainy season harvesting activities.
-During their stay in the village, students have a chance to live with homestay families and collaborate with local educational and environmental organizations.
+During their stay in the village, students have a chance to live with homestay families and collaborate with local educational and environmental initiatives.

 Arrival in Dakar

-By early October, Bridge Year participants arrive in Dakar and settle into Yoff, a quiet neighborhood located on the beach north of the city center.
+By late September, Bridge Year participants arrive in Dakar and settle into Yoff, a quiet neighborhood located on the beach north of the city center.
 Here, students take part in another five-day orientation program that prepares them to navigate their new environment.
-This Program Site Orientation provides students with a thorough introduction to the city and all that it has to offer, as well as the practical skills required to find their way around, integrate themselves into local culture, and thrive in their homestays and community organization placements.
+This Program Site Orientation provides students with a thorough introduction to the neighborhood and all that it has to offer, as well as the practical skills required to find their way around, integrate themselves into local culture, and thrive in their homestays and community organization placements.

 Homestay